Close Menu

 Ghost Wine Bottles

 This is a quick and simple DIY – all you need is a semi-transparent glass bottle and vinyl face cutouts.
 Glue up the cutout pieces on the bottle, and your ghostly wine bottle is all set to scare trick-or-treaters.
 You can also put LED lights inside the bottle to enhance the appeal.
-(Tutorial)
+(Full tutorial at Nap Time Crafting)

 Image: Nap Time Crafting